Melbourne Metro Tunnel

 As an IBM Business Partner, with extensive experience in the use of requirements management tools in the transport sector, Acmena was engaged by RPV’s technical advisor, the Aurecon-Jacobs-Mott McDonald Joint Venture, to help set up RPV’s repository.

 Acmena advised on a centralised solution and framework that would support concurrent multiple party use, from stakeholders to contractors.
-The solution allowed all parties to work within their own separate areas, while also being able to trace and connect to project-wide data for integration
+The solution allowed all parties to work within their own separate areas, while also being able to trace and connect to project-wide data for integration and assurance purposes.

 Marc Chadwick, Manager of Systems Architecture, Integration and Assurance at RPV, spoke highly of Acmena’s solution.